 Installation log; displays messages stored in

-Storage log; displays messages related to storage devices from kernel and system services, stored in
+Storage log; displays messages related to storage devices and configuration, stored in

-Program log; displays messages from other system utilities, stored in
+Program log; displays messages from utilities executed during the installation process, stored in